wikid24/ffxiv_mmd_tools_helper/README.md

   - Auto Sort the MMD Bone Order and Deformation Tiers
   - Auto-fix/Translate MMD Bone Names
   - Bulk Update Rigid Bodies and set starting/ending values in a rigid body chain (with new powerful search features!)
+  - Automating the application of the [ColorSetter Addon](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa) to materials (to make using it faster)
   - A bunch of important useful stuff.
 Will list them later.

 # To-Do Conversion/upgrade to Blender 2.8+ (from original Hogarth-MMD plugin):